hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 #### Lahmian Warband

-This warband was based on one created by the Khemri guys, [http://grafixgibs.tripod.com/Khemri/index.htm.](http://grafixgibs.tripod.com/Khemri/index.htm.)
 Long ago, the nobles of Lahmia stole the secret of the elixir of eternal life from the Great Necromancer, Nagash, during the war in which he was expelled from the land of Nehekhara.
 Over time, corrupted by the secret they had stolen, they became the first true vampires and were themselves driven out.
 Banished from their ancestral home, the Lahmians became mistresses of